boldbi/bold-bi-docs/docs/resource-migration/migrate-data-sources-online.md

 ### Publish history

-You can see the published history of corresponding data source.
+You can see the published history of the corresponding data source.
 Click `Actions` in the grid context menu and select `Publish History`.

 ![Publish History Action](/static/assets/resource-migration/migrate-data-sources-online/images/publish-history.png)